microsoft/playwright/docs/src/test-annotations-js.md

 ## Annotate tests

 If you would like to annotate your tests with something more substantial than a tag, you can do that when declaring a test.
-Annotations have a `type` and a `description` for more context, and will be visible in the test report.
+Annotations have a `type` and a `description` for more context and available in reporter API.
+Playwright's built-in HTML reporter shows all annotations, except those where `type` starts with `_` symbol.

 For example, to annotate a test with an issue url: